tinygo-org/tinygo-site/content/lang-support/_index.md

 Support for maps is not yet complete but is usable.
 You can use any type as a value, but only some types are acceptable as map keys.
 Also, they have not been optimized for performance and will cause linear lookup times in some cases.

 Types supported as map keys include strings, integers, pointers, and structs/arrays that contain only these types.
-More complex types will depend on better reflection support.

 ## Standard library